tasmota/docs/docs/Berry.md

 ## Loading code from filesystem

-You can upload Berry code in the filesytem and load them at runtime.
+You can upload Berry code in the filesystem and load them at runtime.
 Just be careful to use the `*.be` extensions.

 To load a Berry file, use the `load(filename)` function.
 It takes a filename and must end by `.be` or `.bec`; if the file has no extension '.be' is automatically appended.